 Take care of your feet

 Tom Finigan, who lost 230 pounds by walking every day, also stresses the importance of taking care of your feet.
 When he started walking a lot, he realized his feet would need some attention.
 So, he started seeing a podiatrist.
-“I have some rough spots and calluses, and they shave those down,” he said.
+“I have some rough spots and calluses, and they shave those down,” he says.
 He visits the podiatrist every 10 to 12 weeks.
 The podiatrist also recommended inserts for his shoes.
-“That makes a big difference,” Finigan said.
+“That makes a big difference,” Finigan says.
 He alternates between two pairs of shoes as well, which gives the foam in the midsole time to expand.

 Don’t be afraid to try tools that help